 With lawmakers continuing their efforts to put pressure on regulators to come down hard on banks, the ones that ultimately suffer are those looking to banks for capital.
 Individuals and small business owners who rely on bank financing may find it more difficult to obtain the loan they so desperately need in order to make payroll or expand their business.

-Our underwriting guidelines are simple, straightforward and not subject to stringent regulatory oversight and control.Capstone Business Funding, LLC specializes in Purchase Order factoring, Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
-Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Business Funding.
+Our underwriting guidelines are simple, straightforward and not subject to stringent regulatory oversight and control.Capstone Capital Group, LLC specializes in Purchase Order factoring, Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
+Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Capital Group.
 Give us a call today to find out how we can help you.